 How does a retirement account work?
 There are different kinds of retirement accounts, but they all have the same idea.

 Investors will take your retirement money and spread it across large mutual funds.
-Mutual funds are funds that divide your money across numerous stocks and give you the combined return.
+Mutual funds are funds that divide your money across numerous stocks and give you a combined return.

 So, when you save money in your retirement account, you are essentially investing in the stock market.
 The difference is, these investments are more conservative and less likely to have huge risks involved.